evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/howto/clinic.rst

 Advanced converters
 -------------------

-Remember those format units you skipped for your first time because they were advanced?
+Remeber those format units you skipped for your first time because they were advanced?
 Here's how to handle those too.

 The trick is, all those format units take arguments--either